oracle/fmw-kubernetes/docs-source/content/wccontent-domains/adminguide/logging-fluentd-setup.md

 #### Create index pattern in Kibana
-Create an index pattern "wls*" in Kibana > Management.
+Create an index pattern "wccinfra*" in Kibana > Management.
 After the server starts, you will be able to see the log data in the Kibana dashboard,

 ![wcc-kibana-dashboard](images/wcc-kibana-dashboard.png)